Exploring Transferability of Multimodal Adversarial Samples for Vision-Language Pre-training Models with Contrastive Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{ision}-Language Pre-training (VLP) models are essential for integrating visual and textual data, which is considered as a significant focus of current research aimed at bridging the gap between vision and language understanding~\cite{li2021align, yang2022vision,li2022blip, li2023blip}.
-The contrastive learning effectively aligns cross-modal feature representations by attracting matched image-text pairs and repelling non-matched pairs, demonstrating a profound capacity to learn generalizable and transferable multimodal features without reliance on labeled data~\cite{radford2021learning}.
-The efficacy of this alignment strategy in VLP models has led to substantial advancements in various applications~\cite{gan2020large, chen2020uniter, radford2021learning,li2021align, yang2022vision}, notably in image-text retrieval, visual entailment, visual question answering, and visual grounding, showcasing their transformative potential in multimodal understanding.
+\IEEEPARstart{V}{ision}-Language Pre-training (VLP) models are pivotal in integrating visual and textual data, which is considered as a significant research focus aimed at enhancing vision-language understanding~\cite{li2021align, yang2022vision, li2022blip, li2023blip}.
+Contrastive learning aligns cross-modal features effectively by attracting matched image-text pairs and repelling mismatched ones, demonstrating its capability to learn transferable multimodal features without labeled data~\cite{radford2021learning}.
+This alignment strategy in VLP models has led to substantial advancements in applications such as image-text retrieval~\cite{cao2022image}, visual entailment~\cite{xie2019visual}, and visual question answering~\cite{haohccl}, highlighting their transformative potential in multimodal understanding.

-It is well studied that adversarial robustness can introduce vulnerabilities through minor adversarial perturbations to inputs, whether textual~\cite{li2018textbugger,li2020bert}, visual~\cite{goodfellow2014explaining, madry2017towards,yuan2021automa, wei2023boosting} or audio~\cite{du2021robust}.
-Based on it, transfer-based adversarial attacks are proposed which are considered more practical in real-world applications~\cite{dong2019evading, xie2019improving,naseer2021generating}.
+It is well studied that the adversarial robustness would bring vulnerability by adding the minor input adversarial perturbations, either textual~\cite{li2018textbugger,li2020bert}, or visual~\cite{goodfellow2014explaining, madry2017towards}.
+Based on it, transfer-based adversarial attacks are proposed which are considered more practical in real-world applications~\cite{dong2019evading, xie2019improving,guo2020backpropagating,naseer2021generating}.
 Some preliminary efforts have been undertaken to explore the adversarial robustness of the VLP models.
-The co-attack method proposed to give a sequential text-then-image approach to generate multi-modal adversarial samples in a white-box setting~\cite{zhang2022towards}.
+The Co-attack method proposed to give a sequential text-then-image approach to generate multi-modal adversarial samples in a white-box setting~\cite{zhang2022towards}.
+The SGA approach extends the Co-attack framework by leveraging cross-modal interactions across multiple alignments with set-level guidance, enhancing the transferability of multimodal adversarial samples in the black-box setting~\cite{lu2023set}.
 The robustness of the large VLP models is evaluated under the task of image-text generation and considers the transferability in a box-box style.
-Though comprehensive, this evaluation study is limited to the single-modal adversarial sample, namely image inputs~\cite{zhao2023evaluating}.
-SGA~\cite{lu2023set} extends the Co-attack framework by incorporating data augmentation with cross-modal guidance.
-This enhancement facilitates the transferability of multimodal adversarial samples through sequential optimization.
+Though comprehensive, this evaluation study is limited to the adversarial images~\cite{zhao2023evaluating}.